Scaling up to Multivariate Rational Function Reconstruction: Application to the Reduction to Basis Integrals

 \subsection{Diphoton Plus Jet Production at Two Loops}

 Next, let us consider the two-loop amplitude for diphoton plus jet production, taken from~\cite{Agarwal:2021vdh}.
 Specifically, we choose the parity-even contribution with a left-handed quark and a gluon in the initial state, a negative gluon helicity, opposite-sign photon helicities, and no closed fermion loops.
-Denoting the number of colours by $N_C$, we select the largest rational coefficient by Mathematica's \texttt{ByteCount} in the part proportional to $N_C^0$.
-We write this coefficient as a rational function in $x_{23},x_{34},x_{45},x_{51}$, where $x_{ij} = \frac{s_{ij}}{s_{12}}$, and
+Denoting the quark helicity by $\lambda_q$, the number of active flavours by $n_f$, the number of colours by $N_C$, and the parity transformation operator by $\hat{P}$, the reduction has the structure